GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloud-idle-resources.md

 **5. During the inspection script upgrade process, there is no change in the corresponding script set in Startup**

-Please delete the corresponding script set first, then click the upgrade button to configure the corresponding observation cloud API key to complete the upgrade.
+Please delete the corresponding script set first, then click the upgrade button to configure the corresponding Guance API key to complete the upgrade.

 **6. How to judge whether the inspection is effective after starting the inspection**